 You will pick up your share once a week for 20 weeks on your chosen pick up day only during the hours that are listed below.
 Basically there are two Distribution Harvests during the week.
 For the first distribution we harvest produce on Mondays and Tuesdays for the Wednesday Distribution.
 Then we harvest for the second distribution on Thursdays and Fridays for the Friday/Saturday Distribution.
 Our Packing Days (when we pack up your share box) are on Tuesdays and Fridays.

 What Do I Do When I Pick Up My Share?
 When Do I Pick Up My Share?

-At each of the four distribution sites, there will be a Tantré Farm worker or a white board to remind you of Pick-Up procedures.
+At each of the Distribution Sites, there will be a Tantré Farm worker or a white board to remind you of Pick-Up procedures, a clipboard with a Pickup List to be checked off, and a paper newsletter, if needed.
 Here is a general overview:

 DISTRIBUTION at Ann Arbor Market: Wed.
 7 a.m. until Noon.

-Chelsea Farmers´ Market (NEW LOCATION–Main St., across from the Police Station, downtown Chelsea near Palmer Auto)
+Chelsea Farmers´ Market (LOCATION–Main St., across from the Police Station, downtown Chelsea near Palmer Auto)